ThePythonGuy3/Community-Mod/README.md

-# This Mod is driven by the community.
-Just make a Pull Request and you'll have write access in between 10 minutes or 1 day.
+# Mindustry Community Mod

-As every Community driven thingy, each month it has a theme.
-This months theme is:
+A mindustry mod maintained and driven by the mindustry modder community.
+To keep things more interesting, each month it has a theme discussed by the community.
+To see the theme log, hesd over to THEMES.md or click [here](THEMES.md).

-### Mechanical madness.
+This current month's theme is **Mechanical Madness**